ymarson/willow_schema/README.md

 npm install
 ```

 2. Check the base.yaml file.
-These file should reflect the way you want to structure your backend (relations etc) e.g
+This file should reflect the way you want to structure your backend (relations etc) e.g

 ```yaml
 Relations: